-IDW Publishing and the estate of Dave Stevens are pleased to announce a very special book honoring the work of this esteemed creator.
+IDW Publishing and the estate of Dave Stevens are pleased to announce a very special book honouring the work of this esteemed creator.
 Dave Stevens’ The Rocketeer: Artist’s Edition will be a mammoth 12” x 17” hardcover book printed in glorious black and white.
-Nearly every page in The Rocketeer has been scanned in color from Stevens’ original art to ensure the best possible reproduction and highest degree of accuracy.
+Nearly every page in The Rocketeer has been scanned in colour from Stevens’ original art to ensure the best possible reproduction and the highest degree of accuracy.
 Printed on uncoated stock and at the same size as the original art, Dave Stevens’ The Rocketeer: Artist’s Edition will be the next best thing to holding the actual art by Dave Stevens.

 - IDW Publishing, August 18, 2010

 - $100 USD Suggested Retail

 - Order Online: AbeBooks, eBay